-1. Basics of House PropertyA house property could be your home, an office, a shop, a building or some land attached to the building say a parking lot.
+1. Basics of House PropertyA house property could be your home, an office, a shop, a building or some land attached to the building like a parking lot.
 The Income Tax Act does not differentiate between a commercial and a residential property.
 All types of properties are taxed under the head ‘income from house property’ in the income tax return.
 An owner for the purpose of income tax is its legal owner, someone who can exercise the rights of the owner in his own right and not on someone else’s behalf.
 When a property is used for the purpose of business or profession or for carrying out freelancing work – it is taxed under the ‘income from business and profession’ head.
 Expenses on its repair and maintenance are allowed as business expenditure.

+a.
 Self-Occupied House Property

 A self-occupied house property is used for one’s own residential purposes.
 This may be occupied by the taxpayer’s family – parents and/or spouse and children.
 A vacant house property is considered as self-occupied for the purpose of Income Tax.